nk2303/Recipe-Finder/README.md

  The program will automatically go back to the beginning menu option.

 ### Option 2 : Get my recipes from ingredients
- Pick ALL ingredients that you have.
+ Pick ALL ingredients that you have using `spacebar` .
  The program will return a list of recipes that the user can cook with.
  And ask you which recipe you want to save into your account.
-Choose Y or N.
+Choose `Y` or `N`.
- N will take you back to the beginning menu option.
+ `N` will take you back to the beginning menu option.
- Y will ask you to choose the recipe you want to save into your account.
+ `Y` will ask you to choose the recipe you want to save into your account.
  Enter your username for you account.
- If you haven't had an account, the program will CREATE a new account for you, and save the chosen recipes.
+ If you haven't had an account, the program will CREATE a new account for you, and then it will save the chosen recipes.

 ### Option 3 : Check my saved recipes
-Option 1 : Update Recipe
+Option 1 : `Update Recipe`
  The program will ask you to choose which recipe you want to change from your save list.
  Enter the new name for your recipe.
  The program will appear the orginal menu which you can go to your saved recipes and see if it's updated.
-Option 2 : Delete Recipe
+Option 2 : `Delete Recipe`
  The program will ask you to choose which recipe you want to delete from your save list.
  Pick your recipe or exit.
-Option 3 : Exit
+Option 3 : `Back to the main menu`
  Exit out of the program.

 ### Option 4 : Exit